Clerk of the District Court

 Deferment is not always a possibility, but we try to accommodate your busy schedules as much as we can.
 To request a deferment, you should complete the appropriate section of the juror questionnaire.
 You will receive a letter from the court with… Read More

 You can request hardship for any reason on your Juror Questionnaire.
 All excusal requests are subject to review by the Chief Judge.
 You will receive an email as well as a letter in the mail with a response to your request within four weeks.
-If… Read More
+If you… Read More

 Judicial ethics prohibit judges from speaking directly with parties about their cases.